-These are managed by a BoGs.
-The BoGs are constituted in line with each school's scheme of management - usually representatives of foundation governors, parents, teachers the DE and in most cases EA representatives.
+These are managed by a BoG.
+A BoG is constituted in line with each school's scheme of management - usually representatives of foundation governors, parents, teachers the DE and in most cases EA representatives.

-The BoGs is the employing authority and is responsible for the employment of all staff in its school.
+The BoG is the employing authority and is responsible for the employment of all staff in its school.

 The Governing Bodies Association is funded by DE to provide support and advice to Voluntary Grammar schools on area planning.

-Each grant maintained Integrated school is managed by a BoGs consisting of trustees or foundation governors along with parents, teacher and DE representatives.
+Each grant-maintained Integrated school is managed by a BoG consisting of trustees or foundation governors along with parents, teacher and DE representatives.

-The BoGs of a grant maintained Integrated school is the employing authority and is responsible for the employment of staff.
+The BoG of a grant-maintained Integrated school is the employing authority and is responsible for the employment of staff.

-There are also a number of Controlled Integrated schools (see section on 'controlled' schools above).
+There are also a number of Controlled Integrated schools (see the section on 'controlled' schools above).